 Great question!
 The answer depends a lot on what you play.
 Both techniques have their advantages, and we highly recommend that you learn both at least a little.

 Playing with fingers is most common when playing a classical guitar with nylon strings.
 It's not unusual to play fingerstyle on steel string guitars and electric guitars too.
 With fingers, you can get a soft and rich tone, but also a sharp attack, e.g. when playing double stops.
 It's common to play the bass strings with the thumb and use index, middle, and ring fingers for the treble strings.

 Picking = using a pick / plectrum

 Playing with a pick (or plectrum) is especially useful when playing lots of notes fast.
 Rock and metal riffs and solos are usually played using a pick.
 The audio of a downpicked power chord with overdrive is what pretty much defines those styles.
-Strumming chords on a steel string guitar tends to be richer with a pick, and you get a louder volume in general.
-Downside to using a pick, is that string skipping (jumping over one or more strings) can be more difficult than when playing with fingers, e.g. when playing arpeggio patterns.
+Strumming chords on a steel-string guitar tends to be richer with a pick, and you get a louder volume in general.
+The downside to using a pick is that string skipping (jumping over one or more strings) can be more difficult than when playing with fingers, e.g. when playing arpeggio patterns.

 There is also a technique called hybrid picking, that combines the use of a pick and fingers.

 Check the Yousician Blog for more information about guitar picks.
 The video includes tips about what to consider when shopping for a pick.